Topological Kleene Field Theories as a model of computation: Dynamical computation

 as follows.
 Let $n \in \NN$ and consider the ``line'' $\{n\} \times \kappa(\NN^{n-1}) \subseteq I^n$.
 If $\psi_{(W, X)}\left(\{n\} \times \kappa(\NN^{n-1})\right) \subseteq \{n'\} \times \kappa(\NN^{n-1})$ for some $n' \in \NN$, then we set $Z_0(W, X)(n) = n'$, and otherwise $Z_0(W, X)(n) = \bullet$.
 Explicitly, $Z_0(W, X)(n) = n'$ if and only if, for all $y$, $\psi_{(W, X)}(n, y) = (n', y')$ for some $y' \in \kappa(\NN^{n-1})$.

 \begin{remark} The clumsy condition that the line $\{n\} \times \kappa(\NN^{n-1})$ must be mapped to a line $\{n'\} \times \kappa(\NN^{n-1})$ should be understood as the fact that the last $n-1$ components of the initial point are just ``auxiliary data'' that do not affect the final result of the calculation.
-The need for these auxiliary data is very clear geometrically.
-Indeed, since $\psi_{(W,X)}$ is given as the hitting map of a smooth flow, it must be injective.
-This would imply that the partial functions captured by $Z_0$ must be injective.
-In order to avoid this problem, we use the vertical direction to accumulate auxiliary data that allows separating points with the same images.
+The need for these auxiliary data is very clear geometrically, since the reaching function of a smooth flow is injective but we want to represent also non-injective functions.
+To avoid this problem, we use the vertical direction to store auxiliary data that allows us to separate points.

 \end{remark}